TLR-9 Adjuvanted Vaccination for Chronic Hepatitis B (BOOST-9)

 5. Determined by medical history, targeted physical examination, and clinical judgement of the investigator to be in good health.

-CHB infection is defined as any individual with documentation of the following in the past:
+CHB infection is defined as any individual with documentation of a positive HBsAg and/or detectable HBV DNA test for at least 6 months.

 Exclusion Criteria: